BuildOnViction/docs/docs/tomoscan/Tomoscan.md

 -   Txn : number of transactions made on this block.
 -   Miner : the adress of the miner that verified the block.
 -   GasUsed: the nergy needed to mine the block.
--   Finality : it is the guarantee that past transactions can never change.
-If it is higher, the security is better.
+- Finality: The percentage of the network who validated this block.
+When it reach 75%, the block reach it's finality state and is added permanently to the chain.

 If you click on a block, you will find more informations such as more detailled transactions made on the block and the Blocksigner.
 Blocksigner is the Masternode that created the block.